You are hereHome » News » Invisible Learning: SVVSD Community Schools extend school days with purposeful play, leadership, and collaboration

 Invisible Learning: SVVSD Community Schools extend school days with purposeful play, leadership, and collaboration

 Learning is always happening.
 Whether within the walls of classrooms and auditoriums, out in the world, we are continuously registering and processing new and repeated information and determining what to do with it.
-There are times this can be overwhelming at any age, to say the least.
-For SVVSD Community Schools’ students and families, great pains are continuously taken to ensure the experience is engaging, inspiring, playful, and purposeful... whatever each participant needs, as an individual and as part of the collective whole.
+For SVVSD Community Schools’ students and families, there is a strong focus on ensuring the experience is engaging, inspiring, playful, and purposeful... whatever each participant needs, as an individual and as part of the collective whole.

 Community Schools’ quality programming, which provides safe, affordable care and enrichment enhancing academic, social, and emotional development, can’t be summed up by words alone.
-Behind the scenes, dedicated teams work tirelessly, collaboratively and creatively to deliver tailored experiences aligned with each child’s school day, interests, and needs.
+Behind the scenes, dedicated teams collaborate to create and deliver tailored experiences aligned with each child’s school day, interests, and needs.
 “We’re a true extension of the school day,” says Community Schools Coordinator Susan Zimmerman.
 “We’re part of the district; we’re licensed childcare, but we’re so much more than that.”

-The more Zimmerman refers to may not be overtly seen, particularly within the quick glimpses available during hurried drop-off and pickup times.
-It is certainly felt, however, and reaps lifelong benefits for students.
+The more Zimmerman refers to reaps lifelong benefits for students.
 “We work closely alongside the Department of Curriculum, and closely with administrators and teachers in each school to tie in student learning to afterschool care,” Zimmerman explains.
 “We’re always asking, how do we support learning, how do we make it fun, and how do we make it work for everyone?”

 How does Community Schools provide fun, meaningful enrichment for every student?
 In addition to strong, caring teams who consistently grow through ongoing professional development and training, one way is through sheer variety.
 An extensive menu of evolving enrichment classes offered before and after school reflects the interests of students and families at each location: from noncompetitive robotics to cooking classes; focused art to martial arts, music and language classes; there is something for everyone.
 “Extra classes give students opportunity to try out new things,” Zimermman says.
 “It may be a one-time class, a twice-weekly offering, or as much as a 26-week, twice weekly program.
 We work with high quality vendors, train our own staff, and partner with teachers already in the schools.”